PA Employer Responsibilities

 What a PA employer has to do by law

-• Pay the wages, Tax, National Insurance and pension of each PA employee.
-(They can ask a payroll company to do this on their behalf)
+• Pay the wages, tax, National Insurance and pension of each PA employee (they can ask a payroll company to do this on their behalf)

-• Provide appropriate training for each PA(s) from an appropriate training provider.
+• Provide appropriate training for each PA from an appropriate training provider.
 This is especially important if a PA is required to use equipment, such as a hoist, or give a PA employer medication

 • Keep all relevant information and correspondence relating to the employment of any PA(s) confidential and secure